kintail/input-widget/README.md

 given fragment of HTML will generally become the input value used to create that same fragment of HTML the next time your `view` function is called.

+# Examples

-Check out the `examples` directory to see examples of using each input widget type, as well as how to embed them within a standard Elm app.
+Check out the `examples` directory to see examples of each input widget, how to define your own, and how to use them within a standard Elm app.